-When looking for a place to live in Barcelona, you’ll have your list of priorities: cheap rent, central location, peace and quiet, or a swanky, luxurious pad.
-Barcelona offers everything you are looking for, provided you’re searching the right area.
+When looking for a place to live in Barcelona, you’ll have your list of priorities: cheap rent, central location, a peaceful street, or a swanky, luxurious pad.
+Barcelona offers everything you are looking for, provided you’re searching the right neighborhoods.

 If you’re wondering where to live in Barcelona, the answer is simple: it depends!
-Your choice of neighbourhood depends on your lifestyle, your budget, and the conveniences you need, such as nearby supermarkets and shops, and the inconveniences you are willing to put up with, such as noise and traffic.
+Your choice of neighborhood depends on your lifestyle, budget, the conveniences you need, and the inconveniences you are willing to put up with.

-Constant renewal and renovation in most of Barcelona’s neighbourhoods in the last 150 years has produced a real mix of accommodation, from 18th-century townhouses to newly built apartments; rising tourism in Barcelona, buy-to-let investment and gentrification projects have boosted demand and prices in the city’s most central and attractive neighbourhoods, however, making it harder to find a home.
+Constant renewal in most of Barcelona’s neighborhoods in the last 150 years has produced a real mix of accommodation, from 18th-century townhouses to newly built apartments.
+Rising tourism in Barcelona, buy-to-let investment, and gentrification projects boosted demand and prices in the city’s most central and attractive neighborhoods, however, making it harder to find a home.

 Local councils have attempted to pressure the government for rent controls to stop pricing out locals.
 Average rental prices in Barcelona reportedly rose almost 66% over just five years, from around €900 per month in 2012 up to some €1,500 in 2017.
-Barcelona recorded the highest rental increases in all of Spain, significantly ahead of other tourism hot-spots, such as Mallorca (40%) and Madrid (20%).
+Barcelona had the highest rental increases in all of Spain, significantly ahead of Mallorca (40%) and Madrid (20%).

-While rental controls have not yet materialized, Barcelona has begun closer inspection and restriction on tourism rentals; this has, so far, led to two house-sharing platforms being fined €600,000 for listing illegal rentals, as well as a temporary cap on the number of new rental licences issued.
+While rental controls are not yet in place, Barcelona has begun closer restriction on tourism rentals; this has, so far, led to two house-sharing platforms being fined €600,000 for listing illegal rentals, as well as a temporary cap on the number of new rental licenses issued.

-All of this means that places to live in Barcelona are in high demand and pricey, so the best neighbourhoods in Barcelona may come down to budget.
-Most accommodations are apartments, so you’ll have to look for a place to live outside Barcelona if you’d like a private garden.
+All of this means that places to live in Barcelona are in high demand and pricey.
+As a result, the best neighborhoods in Barcelona may come down to budget.
+Most accommodations are apartments; you’ll have to look for a place to live outside Barcelona if you’d like a private garden.

-Our tour begins with the city centre, also known as Ciutat Vella, which is probably where your first place as an expat will be.
+Our tour begins with the city center, also known as Ciutat Vella.
 Housing costs for a small, one-bedroom apartments in this area average around €1,000, with two-bedroom apartments averaging from €1,300–2,500.
 However, nightlife, museums and restaurants abound.
 The large Parc de la Ciutadella is popular with runners, skateboarders and kids, and there’s easy access to the beach.

 Barrio Gotico: for the ultimate cultural experience

-Most expats choose to live here first, electing to move outside the city centre after a year or two to get away from the noise of too-close neighbours, nonstop construction, throngs of tourists and sometimes unpleasant smells of city living.
+Most expats live here first, electing to move outside the city center after a year or two to get away from the noise of too-close neighbors, nonstop construction, throngs of tourists, and sometimes unpleasant smells of city living.
 Still, it remains charming and exceptionally convenient, and if you can score a decent terrace, you may choose to stay.

 El Borne: for an indie atmosphere

-Also known as The Born to Barcelona’s expats, El Borne is adjacent to Barrio Gotico and practically its twin neighbourhood.
-This is everyone’s second favourite barrio because of its multitude of top restaurants, high-end fashion bargains, fantastic bars and indie atmosphere.
+Also known as The Born to Barcelona’s expats, El Borne is adjacent to Barrio Gotico and practically its twin neighborhood.
+This is everyone’s second-favorite barrio because of its top restaurants, fashion bargains, fantastic bars, and indie atmosphere.
 Still part of the ancient city, many expats call this place home as it has generally larger, renovated flats, charming open spaces and lacks the dirtiness of other city centre barrios.

 Barceloneta: for the beach vibes

-An old fishing village on the beach, constructed as seasonal housing for fisherman, Barceloneta features homes that are simple as can be with very few balconies to be seen (some gems exist, but you’ll pay a price!).
-Plenty of expats and immigrants live in the tiny, simple flats, and the shared community plazas are generally respected – if you happen to be on a ground floor, for example, and hang your laundry on the sidewalk to dry, people will respect your property.
+An old fishing village on the beach, Barceloneta features homes that are simple as can be with very few balconies to be seen.
+Plenty of expats and immigrants live in the tiny, simple flats, and the communal community plazas are generally respected.
+If you live on a ground floor, for example, and hang your laundry on the sidewalk to dry, people respect your property.

 El Raval: for the real BCN experience

-A seedy but safe barrio in the shadow of Montjuïc, Raval is packed with South Asian immigrants, which consequently makes it the best place in Barcelona to find delicious (and cheap!)
-Middle Eastern food.
-Musicians love Raval, as it is jampacked with tiny bars and music venues – because of their small size, they make it seem as though you’ve discovered a new treasure when you wander in off the street.
+A seedy but safe barrio in the shadow of Montjuïc, Raval is packed with South Asian immigrants, which consequently makes it the best place in Barcelona to find delicious Middle Eastern food.
+Musicians love Raval, as it is jampacked with tiny bars and music venues.
+Because of their small size, they make it seem as though you’ve discovered a new treasure when you wander in off the street.

-The neighbourhood has years of history with gangs, drugs and prostitution, but within the last decade or so, Raval has cleaned itself up – however, it’s still not an area that tourists frequent.
+The neighborhood has years of history with gangs, drugs, and prostitution.
+Within the last decade or so, Raval has cleaned itself up – however, it’s still not an area that tourists frequent.

 L’Eixample: for a lively nightlife